 Jabber, Written by Marcus Youssef and Directed by Chelsea Haberlin.

 Performed by Parmiss Sehat, Nathan Kay, Brandon Bagg • Stage Management by Geoff Jones • Designed by Mishelle Cuttler, Joel Grinke, Shizuka Kai, Carmen Alatorre • Assistant Directed by Fay Nass.

 Produced and presented in partnership with Green Thumb Theatre.
 Jabber is made possible by the support of the Telus Community Board, Hamber Foundation, BC Arts Council and the Province of British Columbia.

-Click below for full audio of Fay and Marcus’ interview.
+Click below for full audio of an interview with Neworld Resident Producer Fay Nass and playwright Marcus Youssef’s interview.

 - October 23-November 25 2017, Lower Mainland & Vancouver Island high school & community centre tour, BC